M0Data/Furniture-sales-and-revenue-analysis/README.md

 - Investigate potential gaps in **Brand B** to increase its sales and revenue contributions.

 ### Revenue Recovery:
-- Address revenue loss in key product categories like **Bed** and **Desk** by reviewing pricing and discount strategies.
+- Review pricing and discount strategies by addressing revenue loss in key product categories like **Bed** and **Desk**.

 ### Discount Strategy:
-- Refine discount policies to achieve a balance between increasing sales and maintaining profitability.
+- Refine discount policies to balance increasing sales and maintaining profitability.

 ---

 ## **How to Use**
-1. Download the dashboard file (`Furniture_Dashboard.xlsx`) from this repository.
+1. Download this repository's dashboard file (`Moyin_Furniture Dataset.xlsx`).
 2. Open the file in **Microsoft Excel**.
 3. Use interactive slicers to filter data by product category, brand, and location.
 4. Analyze key metrics and visuals to gain actionable insights.